gear-foundation/gear-wiki/docs/examples/varatube.md

 When a user purchases a subscription, access to the service is open, and after the subscription expires, access is closed.

 The interface provides an option whether to enable or disable subscription auto-renewal.
-And if it is enabled, subscription will be renewed automatically by getting funds from user's balance.
+And if it is enabled, the subscription will be renewed automatically by getting funds from the user's.

 There is also an option to cancel the active subscription.

-The VaraTube consists of two samrt contracts:
+The VaraTube consists of two smart contracts:
 - [Gear Fungible Token (GFT-20)](/docs/examples/gft-20) contract determines user and service balances required to purchase a subscription and approves Subscription contract to get funds from user's balance.
-- [VaraTube Subscription](https://github.com/gear-dapps/varatube#readme) contract manages service's subscription - its availability, expiration, autorenewal.
+- [VaraTube Subscription](https://github.com/gear-dapps/varatube#readme) contract manages service's subscription - its availability, expiration, auto renewal.

 ## Source code